A split step Fourier/discontinuous Galerkin scheme for the Kadomtsev--Petviashvili equation: Numerical simulations

 Next, let us consider the soliton solution

 where $c=2$, $a=\epsilon\sqrt{c/2}$, and $b=2c\epsilon^{2}$.
 This solution maintains the same shape in space as time goes on and we will thus use it to test the long time behavior of our numerical method.
 In the following simulation, we impose $u(0,x,y)$ as the initial condition for the KP I equation with $\epsilon=1$.
-The solition given by equation (\ref{eq:soliton}) is only an exact solution on the entire plane.
+The soliton given by equation (\ref{eq:soliton}) is only an exact solution on the entire plane.
 In order to reproduce this situation as closely as possible we will use a sufficiently large computational domain with periodic boundary conditions.

 For the present test we integrate the KP equation until time $t=500$.
-For each of the methods we employ $512$ degrees of freedom in the $x$-direction and a time step size $\tau=10^{-2}$ (which means that we perform a total of $5\cdot10^{4}$ time steps).
+For each of the methods we employ $512$ degrees of freedom in the $x$-direction and a time step size $\tau=10^{-2}$ (which means that we perform a total of $5\cdot10^{4}$ time steps). { A slice of the solution (for $y=0$) at time $t=500$ is shown in Figure \ref{fig:soliton-solution}.
+We remark that no spurious oscillations are visible even for the higher order methods. }

 It should be duly noted that in this case our numerical method operates far away from the asymptotic regime (this is true for both the time integration and the space discretization).
+The described behavior is also apparent from Figure \ref{fig:soliton-solution} as the predicted speed of advection (i.e.~how far the numerical solution travels in a given time span) does not match that of the exact solution.
+As a consequence, the error in the infinity norm is large.

+Nevertheless, the proposed numerical methods (in particular, the higher order variants) still show good qualitative agreement with the exact solution.
+For example, the amplitude and the shape of the soliton matches that of the exact solution very well.
+Thus, we will consider here how well the numerical method preserves certain qualitative features of the exact solution.

-That is, the error in the infinity norm will be large.
-However, we will consider here how well the numerical method preserves a qualitative feature of the solution.
-More specifically, the figure of merit we are looking at here is how well the amplitude (i.e.~the maximum) of the soliton is preserved.
+More specifically, the figure of merit we are looking at here is how well the amplitude (i.e.~the maximum) and the mass of the soliton is preserved.
 The corresponding results are shown in Figure \ref{fig:soliton}.
-We observe that employing higher order methods yields a significant decrease in the error.
+We observe that employing higher order methods yields a significant decrease in the error of both quantities.
 In particular, we see a drastic improvement going from second to third, from third to fourth, and from fourth to fifth order, while keeping the degrees of freedom and thus (at least approximately) the computational cost the same.